ROVI-org/thevenin/README.md

 The first command will create a new Python environment named `rovi`.
 The environment will be set up using Python 3.10 and will install the `scikits.odes` dependency from the `conda-forge` channel.
 You can change the environment name as desired and specify any Python version >= 3.8 and < 3.12.
 Although the package supports multiple Python versions, development and testing is primarily done using 3.10.
 Therefore, if you have issues with another version, you should revert to using 3.10.

 Before running the `pip install` command, which installs `thevenin`, you should activate your new `rovi` environment using the second command.
-If you plan to make changes to your local package, use the `-e` flag, and add the optional developer dependencies during the `pip install` step.
+If you plan to make changes to your local package, use the `-e` flag and add the optional developer dependencies during the `pip install` step, as shown below.

 ```cmd
 pip install -e .[dev]
 ```

 ## Getting Started
 The API is organized around three main classes that allow you to construct the model, define an experiment, and interact with the solution.
 A basic example for a constant-current discharge is given below.
 To see the documentation for any of the classes or their methods, use Python's built in `help()` function.
-In addition, you can access the documentation by visiting the [website](https://rovi-org.github.io/thevenin),hosted through GitHub pages.
-The website includes search functionality and examples, beyond the docstrings.
+You can also access the documentation by visiting the [website](https://rovi-org.github.io/thevenin) hosted through GitHub pages.
+The website includes search functionality and more detailed examples compared to those included in the docstrings.

 ```python
 import thevenin